 Research from the National Bureau of Economic Research found that access to AI tools increased the productivity of customer support agents by an average of 14%, with the largest gains — up to 35% — going to newer workers who could draw on AI to match the performance of experienced colleagues.
 A separate study of professional writers found that AI assistance increased output by 59% while improving quality ratings.
 Across roles and industries, the pattern is consistent: AI amplifies individual productivity in knowledge-intensive work.

-The practical question is not whether AI improves productivity — the evidence is clear that it does.
+The practical question is not whether AI improves productivity — the evidence is clear.
 The question is how to structure your work to capture those gains systematically rather than occasionally.

 The Five Highest-Leverage AI Productivity Habits